-Students who take part in an active way in an average of one event per week for their program (10 hours for EAP, 8 hours for QBA, etc.) will receive a 1% grade bonus (extra mark) on their final grade.
+Students who take part in an active way in an average of three events every two weeks for their program (16 events for EAP, 12 events for QBA, etc.) will receive a 1% grade bonus (extra mark) on their final grade.